chsiva/git_basics/readme.md

 # git pull (or git fetch + git merge)
 is how you "update that local copy with new commits" from the remote repository.
 If you are collaborating with others, it is a command that you will run frequently.

+# git clone with ssh vs clone with https
+with https no need any authentication with ssh we need authenticate -> generate ssh keys in local -> copy rsa.pub -> paste it in github/settings/ssh-key